 Edmonton Oil Kings.
 This is the official site for the Edmonton Oil Kings, the Western Hockey League’s team in Edmonton.
 Unlike NHL tickets, WHL tickets are quite low (about $18 to $35) and the games are very family oriented.
 The 2012-2013 season for the Oil Kings is currently over.

 FC Edmonton.
 The website for the city’s professional soccer (or football as everyone else outside of North America calls it) team.
-The 2013 season has not started at this time.

 Canadian Finals Rodeo.
 While the Calgary Stampede might be more well known for rodeo events in Canada, the CFR is a large sporting event that’s held in Edmonton every November.